Europe is burning: Four reasons why | DW | 05.08.2021

 Men gather sheep to take them away from an advancing in Marmaris in western Turkey, a region struggling against its deadliest wildfires in decades

-Wildfires burning across southern Europe in the last month — whether sparked naturally by lightening, or by arsonists — have been flamed by drought and extreme heat.
+Wildfires burning across southern Europe in the last month — whether sparked naturally by lightning, or by arsonists — have been flamed by drought and extreme heat.

 Scientists have no doubt that climate change is the key driver of yet another extreme fire season.
 They also understand that climate adaption in fire-prone countries is inadequate to deal with wildfires that are set to worsen.

-We look at why Mediterranean and Balkan countries are so prone to wildfires and explore the consequences in a warming world.
+We look at why Mediterranean and Balkan countries are so prone to wildfires and explore the consequences of a warming world.

 Summer wildfires are a natural and often necessary part of the life of Mediterranean forests.
 In the decade before 2016, around 48,000 forest fires burned 457,000 hectares (ha) annually across the five southern European nations where wildfires are most prevalent: Spain, France, Portugal, Italy and Greece.
 According to the scientists, fire breeds renewal and can foster biodiversity in these regions.